 Grant-in-Aid

-The maximum award is $1,000.
-The amount awarded will be determined by a combination of available funding and the judged significance of the proposed work.
+Applicants may apply for up to $1,000.
+The amount awarded will be determined by a combination of available funding and the judged reasonableness of the proposed work.
 Review committees evaluating these awards may be composed of faculty, Graduate School staff, and members of the GPSG awards committee.

 Instances where the total budget is either partially funded or exceeds the maximum award amount, the applicant or department will be responsible for the additional funds.

-GiA Travel Awards are offered through a competitive process for all graduate and professional students at Indiana University Bloomington.
-A flat award of $500 is given to help support:
+GiA Conference Travel Awards are offered through a competitive process for all graduate and professional students at Indiana University Bloomington.
+Graduate students may apply for up to $500 to help support:

-- Conferences at which the student’s work will be presented (i.e. speeches, posters or interactive design).
+2. Conferences at which the student's work will be presented (i.e. speeches, posters, or interactive design.)

-- Note: In cases where the applicant is presenting faculty or grant-sponsored research, the applicant should first approach their PI, department, or School for support prior to seeking this award.
+Note: In cases where the applicant is presenting faculty, collaborative, or grant-sponsored research, the applicant should first approach their PI, department, lab, or School for support prior to seeking this award.

 Eligibility